ankitgeotek/ankitgeotek/README.md

-- 👋 Hi, I’m Ankit Kumat
+- 👋 Hi, I’m Ankit Kumar
-- 👀 I’m interested in Data Analyst
+- 👀 I’m interested in Data Analysis
 - 🌱 I’m currently looking to work as Data Analyst
 - 💞
 - 📫You can reach me @- ankitgeotek@gmail.com